deckhouse/virtualization/docs/FAQ.md

    systemctl start qemu-guest-agent
    ```

-1. Set the VM run policy to [runPolicy: AlwaysOnUnlessStoppedManually](/modules/virtualization/cr.html#virtualmachine-v1alpha2-spec-runpolicy) — this is required so you can shut down the VM.
+1. Set the machine run policy to [`AlwaysOnUnlessStoppedManually`](cr.html#virtualmachine-v1alpha2-spec-runpolicy), otherwise you will not be able to shut it down.

 1. Prepare the image.
 Clean unused filesystem blocks: